 Using art to get all our sistas checked

-The Sistas Get Checked art show travelled to Aboriginal Community Controlled Organisations and Aboriginal Gathering Places across Victoria and showcased the 12 pieces of work.
+The Sistas Get Checked art show travelled to Aboriginal Community Controlled Organisations and Aboriginal Gathering Places across Victoria to showcase the artwork.

-Gallery events brought people together to celebrate Madison Connors' work and have important conversations about cervical screening.
+Gallery events have brought people together to celebrate Madison's work and encourage important conversations about cervical screening and early detection.

 Don’t delay, get checked sistas!

-It’s important to look after ourselves, and this includes keeping our body healthy and getting our health checks done.
-One of the regular tests that we should do is the Cervical Screening Test.
+It’s important to look after ourselves, and this includes keeping our bodies healthy by getting health checks done.
+One of the regular tests that we should do is the Cervical Screening Test – it could save your life!

-All women and people with a cervix aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they're no longer sexually active.
+This test is for all women and people with a cervix aged 25 to 74 who have ever been sexually active.
+The Cervical Screening Test should be done every five years, starting at age 25.

 Speak to your Aboriginal Health Worker or call 13 11 20 to speak to a Cancer Council nurse about the test and how to schedule a Cervical Screening Test.

-You can also check out Cancer Council Victoria’s directory of providers to find a provider that suits you.
+You can also check out Cancer Council Victoria’s directory of providers to find a cervical screening provider near you.

 Learn more about the Cervical Screening Test and the self-collection option.

-Want to hold a Sistas Get Checked art show in your community, or a cervical screening education session?
-Contact the Community Engagement Coordinator, Olivia Guebala for more information: Olivia.Guebala@cancervic.org.au
+If you’re interested in hosting a Sistas Get Checked art show or a cervical screening education session in your community, please contact this email for more information: screening.engagement@cancervic.org.au.

 Acknowledgements